Azure/azure-sdk-for-net/CONTRIBUTING.md

 # On-boarding New generated code library

-1. Make a copy of `/sdk/template/Azure.Template` in you appropriate service directory and rename projects to `Azure.Management.*`. (e.g.  `Microsoft.Azure.Management.Storage`)
+1. Make a copy of `/sdk/template/Azure.Template` in you appropriate service directory and rename projects to `Azure.Management.*`. (e.g.  `sdk/storage/Microsoft.Azure.Management.Storage`)
 2. Modify `autorest.md` to point to you Swagger file.
 E.g.

 ``` yaml